TJH-RESEARCH/identity-reintegration/README.md

 - licensing
 - data sharing

-# Replication Code: Comparing Reintegration by Military Identity: Military Identity and Post-Service Adjustment
+# Replication Code: Comparing Reintegration by Military Identity Clusters: High and Low Military Identity Associated with Worse Post-Service Adjustment

 ## Overview

-The code in R Project allows for the replication of tables, figures, stats, graphs, and results used in Comparing Reintegration by Military Identity: Military Identity and Post-Service Adjustment.
+The code in R Project allows for the replication of tables, figures, stats, graphs, and results used in Comparing Reintegration by Military Identity Clusters: High and Low Military Identity Associated with Worse Post-Service Adjustment

 ## Data Availability and Provenance